Federal Reserve Chairman Jerome Powell says the economy is in a “good place” with low inflation and maximum employment.

 Federal Reserve Chairman Jerome Powell says he’s pleased with the state of the U.S. economy but cautions that some forms of corporate debt have reached risky levels.

 Americans increased their borrowing by a solid amount in September.

 Spending on U.S. construction projects was essentially unchanged in September.

-The U.S. economy grew at a robust annual rate of 4.2 percent in the second quarter, the best performance in nearly four years, but economists believe growth has slowed in the current quarter, in part because of a drag from trade.
+The U.S. economy grew at a robust annual rate of 3.5 percent in the July-September quarter as the strongest burst of consumer spending in nearly four years helped offset a sharp drag from trade.